fernandozamoraj/benefits_calc/README.md

 Writing code under these principles and guidelines, makes the software more testable.
 One of the big benefits of using a Test Driven Development approach is that it forces the code to have better structure.

 # Visual Studio Project Structure

 This project is broken down into several projects.
 For a project this small this may be overkill.
-However in a real world project the number of code elements would grow significantly and then it would become extremelly important to have the projects neatly organized into appropriate collections of assemblies, folders and functional systems.
+However, in a real world project the number of code elements would grow significantly and then it would become extremelly important to have the projects neatly organized into appropriate collections of assemblies, folders and functional sub-systems.

 ### The Main Application